Guide to Pipe

 North America.
 Probably cultivated for thousands of years, it is a

-small plant, with very strong flavor, a pungent aroma and a fairly high
+small plant, with strong flavor, a pungent aroma and a fairly high

 nicotine content.
 It tends to burn hot and is not used in any

-commercial pipe tobacco blends today, other than a very small number
+commercial pipe tobacco blends today, other than a small number

-own N. Rustica and get very good results.
+own N. Rustica and get good results.
 The closest "modern"

 finer grades being tissue-paper-thin.
 The natural sugar content is

-high, around 25%, so Virginia tobaccos have a very "sweet" flavor when
+high, around 25%, so Virginia tobaccos have a "sweet" flavor when

-tend to smoke hot, but they also stay lit very well, so if they are
+tend to smoke hot, but they also stay lit well, so if they are

-smoked very slowly, the smoke is cool, the flavor rich and intensely
+smoked slowly, the smoke is cool, the flavor rich and intensely

-sweet, and the pipe smoker is very happy.
-Many very fine pipe tobaccos
+sweet, and the pipe smoker is happy.
+Many fine pipe tobaccos

 are 100% Virginia leaf.